slavikdev/universal-coding-rules/README.md

 ## Code flow
 * Tell, don’t ask.
 You shouldn’t ask state of an object and make decisions based on that state in outer scope.
 Instead tell object to do the job because it already knows its state (which should be not exposed, btw).
+* Chained calls or so called ‘fluent’ syntax is a violation of the “tell, don’t ask” rule.

 ## Conditions
 ### Switch statements